Office of Institutional Effectiveness and

 In accordance with Section 35.106 of the Americans with Disabilities Act (ADA), all participants, applicants, organizations , and interested individuals are advised and notified that the Interim ADA Coordinator for Northwestern State University is the Executive Director of Institutional Effectiveness & Human Resources, Veronica M. Biscoe (318-357-6359), located in #111 Caspari Hall.
-For academic services, contact the Director of Disability Support and Tutoring, Randi Washington (318-357-4460), located in room #234 of the Friedman Student Union.
+For academic services, contact the Director of Disability Support and Tutoring, Randi Washington (318-357-5460), located in room #108C of the Watson Memorial Library.

 In addition, Northwestern State University complies with the Jeanne Clery Disclosure of Campus Security Policy & Campus Crime Statistics Act.
 Information about NSULA campus security and crime statistics can be found at http://universitypolice.nsula.edu/annual-security-report/.